SAKryukov/dotnet-solution-structure/articles/article0.2.md

 ### Stack Frame Test

-Stack Frame Test is a different soft of a pseudo-read-only property mechanism.
+Stack Frame Test is a different sort of pseudo-read-only property mechanism.
 Can we see if the attempt to assign a value to a property comes from XAML or not?
 We can find out how the property setter is called from the stack trace in the setter implementation.
 Let's try:

 ```{lang=C#}
 abstract class StackTraceValidator {